MyTek/movie_rentals/README.md

 ## Running Tests
 ### Backend Tests
-- Run the PHPUnit tests to ensure everything works as expected:
+- Open another terminal while the backend server is running and run the PHPUnit tests to ensure everything works as expected:
   ```bash
   php artisan test
   ```